weblancaster/expressjs-static-boilerplate/README.md

-expressjs-static-boilerplate
+Express JS Static Boilerplate
 ============================

-ExpressJS static boilerplate is a simple NodeJS Server using static files and directories.
+ExpressJS static boilerplate is a simple NodeJS Server using static files and directories for quick quality development and production.

+## Some features
+- Static directory and files
+- Nodemon
+- Grunt JS